jonbra/MBV-INFx410/2018-transcriptomics_exercise.md

 ```
 The program first tries to start, but then realizes that you provided no input files.
 It then gives you a small Usage menu and tells you that you can run `trim_galore --help` for more information.
 This is very common for Unix programs.
 You can check out the help menu.

-But now let's just run the program:
+But now let's just run the program (if you get an error, try another version of Trim galore: `module purge` and then `module load trim-galore/0.3.3`):

 ```
 trim_galore --paired R1-file R2-file # NB!
 These are the two fastq.gz files